If you’re over the age of 30, you probably don’t feel like you bounce back like you used to.

 “You are never too old to set another goal or to dream a new dream.”

-One of the primary reasons we grow old is because we allow ourselves to grow old.
+One of the primary reasons we grow old is that we allow ourselves to grow old.

 Learning new things does become harder with age, but that’s not an excuse to avoid new things.